Mikynek/anthropometric-evaluation/README.md

-# anthropometric-evaluation
+# Anthropometric Evaluation of Generated Face Images
-FIT VUT Bachelor's Thesis
+This project is FIT VUT Bachelor's Thesis by Jakub Mikyšek.